-The definition for summer school includes academic tutoring programs during the regular school term.
-Elementary schools, within the district, may provide academic tutoring and Summer Reading Camp.
-The purpose of the academic tutoring program is to provide support for the students at risk of academic failure during the school term instead of waiting until the summer to provide remedial instruction.
+The definition for summer school extended day programs includes academic tutoring programs during the regular school term.
+Elementary schools, within the district, may provide academic tutoring before or after school, Saturdays or other days that school are not regular school days in addition to and Summer Reading Camp.
+The purpose of the extended day academic tutoring program is to provide support for the students at risk of academic failure during the school term instead of waiting until the summer to provide remedial instruction.